-- 1. The duration of judicial vacations shall be fixed by the President of the Court of Appeal, on a proposal from the Presidium.
-The dates and times of the sittings of the Court shall be decided by the presiding judge of the local or regional division in question. - 2.
-The Court may choose to hold one or more particular sittings in a place other than that in which it has its seat.
+1. The duration of judicial vacations shall be fixed by the President of the Court of Appeal, on a proposal from the Presidium.
+The dates and times of the sittings of the Court shall be decided by the presiding judge of the panel of the division in question.